Empowering women managing PCOS

 Core Features

 From the research and interviews we conducted, we identified key pain points and user needs, which guided the development of the following core features to create a seamless and empowering experience for women managing PCOS.
+Every feature in Hermony was designed with one goal: to make women feel seen, supported, and in control of their PCOS journey.
+Through dozens of interviews, we heard stories of misdiagnoses, medical gaslighting, and overwhelming confusion.
+Hermony is our response, a tool built with empathy and real-life needs in mind.

 Usability Testing Insights